microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Update-EntraSignedInUserPassword.md

     CurrentPassword = $CurrentPassword
     NewPassword = $NewPassword
 }
 Update-EntraSignedInUserPassword @params
 ```

-This example updates the password for the signed-in user.
+This example shows how to update the password for the signed-in user.

-- `CurrentPassword` specifies the current password of the signed-in user.
+- `-CurrentPassword` parameter specifies the current password of the signed-in user.

-- `NewPassword` specifies the new password for the signed-in user.
+- `-NewPassword` parameter specifies the new password for the signed-in user.

 ## Parameters